-Depression, while commonly heard is not completely accepted as a real disorder.
+Depression, while commonly heard and well known is not completely accepted as a real disorder.
 People experience lows or sadness from time to time.
 However, some people experience intensified sadness for longer periods of time.
 This can go on for months, weeks and even years without any apparent reason.
 Depression is more than just a low mood.
 It is a chronic psychological and physical disorder that affects how a person see themselves, how they see the world and how they function in their day to day lives.

 While every case is unique and treatments vary, there are universal things you can try to help a friend or a loved one to facilitate their healing and recovery.